ballardtj/ballardtj.github.io/_pages/research.md

 aerial systems operations, providing tools to forecast fatigue in safety critical work environments, and improving climate change communication practices.
 My research program has received over $3 million in funding from the Australian Research Council and industry.
-My work has been published in journals such as Psychological Review, Psychological Science, Journal of Applied Psychology, The Leadership Quarterly, Annual Review of Organizational Psychology and Organizational Behavior, Organizational Research Methods, Behavior Research Methods, Advances in Methods and Practices in Psychological Science, Journal of Neuroscience, and Global Environmental Change.
+My work has been published in journals such as _Psychological Review_, _Journal of Applied Psychology_, _The Leadership Quarterly_, _Annual Review of Organizational Psychology and Organizational Behavior_, _Organizational Research Methods_, _Behavior Research Methods_, _Advances in Methods and Practices in Psychological Science_, _Psychological Science_, _Journal of Neuroscience_, and _Global Environmental Change_.

 My major scientific contributions have been in two areas: